dhis2/developer-portal/docs/guides/add-form.md

 ### Switch field

-The switch field is a boolean field, and we'll want to provide a label, initial value, and a help text.
-It looks like this:
+The switch field is a boolean.
+Provide a label, an initial value, and a help text.

 ```js
 <Field